 structures in a cohesive (∞,1)-topos

-The classical Brown representability theorem (Brown 62) says that certain contravariant functors on the homotopy category are representable.
-This is used, for instance, to show that any generalized cohomology theory is representable by a spectrum.
+The classical Brown representability theorem (Brown 62, Adams 71) says contravariant functors on the (pointed) classical homotopy category satisfying two conditions (“Brown functors”) are representable.

 Note that it is immediate that every representable functor has the given properties; the nontrivial statement is that these properties already characterize representable functors.